ulixee/platform/datastore/docs/overview/configuration.md

 Datastore Core stores and retrieves [packaged Datastores](./deployment) from a configurable location on a machine.
 This directory will contain:

 1. `dbx*`.
-Packaged datastores organized into folders by their Bech32m encoded hashes.
+Packaged datastores organized into folders by their <datastoreId>@v${version}.
 2. `metadata.db`.
-A sqlite3 file containing version history and stats of all Datastores installed locally.
+A sqlite3 file containing version history of all Datastores installed locally.
 This index will be automatically updated if new compressed .dbx.tgz files are added to the directory.
+3. `stats.db`.
+A sqlite3 file containing stats for runs of queries
+4. `storage`.
+Databases created as storage engines for each Datastore.
+The path is the same as the dbx path.

 During bootup, any Packaged Datastores (`.dbx.tgz`) in this directory will be automatically unpacked and loaded.